uec-hpc-lab/CACTI-CNFET/README.md

 If you use our CACTI-CNFET in any published work, we would appreciate a citation for the following paper.

 S. Miwa, E. Sekikawa, T. Yang, R. Shioya, H. Yamaki, and H. Honda, CACTI-CNFET: an Analytical Tool for Timing, Power, and Area of SRAMs with Carbon Nanotube Field Effect Transistors, In Proceedings of the 30th Asia and South Pacific Design Automation Conference (ASP-DAC), 2025.

-License
+## License
-Our cell library has a BSD 3-Clause license.
+Our CACTI-CNFET has a BSD 3-Clause license.

 ## Contact
 If you have any questions or problems, please contact cnfet@hpc.is.uec.ac.jp.